PLEASE NOTE: APPOINTMENTS ARE NECESSARY FOR ALL ANIMAL SURRENDERS!

 Back to top

 The SPCA Serving Erie County makes every effort to place healthy, friendly animals into new homes.
-We cannot, however, guarantee the rehoming of your pet.
 The placement of an individual animal for adoption is based on the evaluation of both his/her health and temperament.
-Though there is no time limit once an animal goes up for adoption, we may be forced to remove an animal from the adoption floor if the animal becomes ill beyond the point of being reasonably treated or aggressive.
+There is no time limit once an animal is made available for adoption.
+Animals may not be on the Adoptions floor or showing as available on our website for a variety of reasons, including, but not limited to, the following:

 What if I Change My Mind and Want My Pet Back?